SEO

 Steps to Perform Keyword Research in Ecommerce

-To identify useful keywords, you need to research and evaluate the search words shoppers use when looking for items like yours.
-This process improves how your product pages rank in search engines bringing visitors to your site and converting them into paying customers.
+To identify useful keywords, you need to research and evaluate the words shoppers use when looking for similar products.
+This process improves how your product pages rank in search engines, bringing visitors to your site and converting them to paying customers.

 Follow these steps to discover the best keywords for your store: